vitostamatti/pydes/README.md

 ## Todos/Ideas
-- add datetime functionalities
+- add docs
 - add "speed" to the simulation
-- add records on predifined components
+- add predifined records on components
 - add more components: Server, Source, Sink ...
 - create a module for Network (nodes and links) components
 - generate components with cli tool for faster developement and automatic boilerplate (other new package)